 Wine rated (2021 guide) 96/100

 Welcome to the splendors of contemporary Beaujolais!
-Superb nose of summer flowers, beautiful red and black fruits with a hint of spice.
-It is both deep and delicate, with serious concentration combined with wonderful freshness.
-Very fine tannins give the long finish an old-fashioned velvety feel.
+A superb nose of summer flowers, beautiful red and black fruits, and a hint of spice.
+It is both deep and delicate, with serious concentration paired with wonderful freshness.
+Very fine tannins give the long finish a velvety, old-world feel.
 Made from biodynamically grown grapes.
-Drink now or keep.
+Drink now or cellars.